xoxo/covid/README.md

 Each event on our festival schedule will include details for mask requirements, capacity, and availability of outdoor seating.
 Speakers and performers will not be required to wear masks on stage.

-Masks should be N95, KN95, or KF94 masks, cover the nose and mouth completely, and worn properly throughout the event.
-Disposable “paper” surgical masks and cloth masks are not allowed.
+Masks should be N95, KN95, or KF94 (or an equivalent government standard) masks, cover the nose and mouth completely, and worn properly throughout the event.
+Disposable “paper” surgical masks, masks with exhalation valves, and cloth masks are not allowed.

 ## Testing